boopsboops/nhamunda-checklist/nhamunda-checklist.md

 #### Desk survey

-In order to assess knowledge of the fishes of the Rio Nhamundá we carried out a survey of Web databases as well as published checklists and literature.
-The Web databases searched were FishBase <u>(Froese & Pauly, 2014)</u>, Catalog of Fishes <u>(Eschmeyer, 2014)</u>, and the Global Biodiversity Information Facility (GBIF: [http://www.gbif.org](http://www.gbif.org)).
-The FishBase and GBIF searches were conducted using the rfishbase 0.2-2  (Boettiger et al., 2012) and rgbif 0.5.0 (Chamberlain et al., 2014) packages in R (R Core Team, 2014); scripts to repeat these searches are presented in SUPPLEMENTARY.
-The Catalog of Fishes was searched manually using their Web interface (date 05-03-14) using the terms "Nhamundá" and "Nhamunda" to avoid potential for discrepancies due to the accent on the last letter.
+In order to assess the current knowledge of the catfishes of the Rio Nhamundá we carried out a survey of Web databases as well as published checklists and literature.
+The Web databases searched were FishBase <u>(Froese & Pauly, 2014)</u>, Catalog of Fishes <u>(Eschmeyer, 2014)</u>, and the Global Biodiversity Information Facility (GBIF; [http://www.gbif.org](http://www.gbif.org)).
+The FishBase and GBIF searches were conducted using the rfishbase 0.2-2  (Boettiger et al., 2012) and rgbif 0.5.0 (Chamberlain et al., 2014) packages in the R programming language (R Core Team, 2014); scripts to repeat these searches are presented in SUPPLEMENTARY.
+The Catalog of Fishes was searched manually using their Web interface (date 05-03-14) using the terms "Nhamundá" and "Nhamunda" to avoid potential discrepancies due to the accent on the last letter.
 Local searches were performed on PDF copies of the Checklist of Catfishes <u>(Ferraris, 2006)</u>, the Check List of the Freshwater Fishes of South and Central America <u>(Reis et al., 2003)</u>, and on over 3,500 locally stored articles on Neotropical ichthyology in PDF format (search script is available in SUPPLEMENTARY).
-We additionally checked records for the neighbouring Trombetas and Uatumá rivers using rfishbase, rgbif, Catalog of Fishes, and Checklist of Catfishes.
+We additionally checked records for the neighbouring Trombetas and Uatumã rivers using rfishbase, rgbif, Catalog of Fishes, and Checklist of Catfishes.

 We also checked the collection records at the Instituto Nacional de Pesquisas da Amazônia (INPA) for records of collections made from the Nhamundá.
 <!--